-The second question concerns 'trust' in political institutions (governments and parliaments), national and European (QA8a).
-Respondents deliver a similar downward trend of trust at both levels.
-Relative to the peak of trust in the EU of 57% in 2006, the trough was reached in 2013 with 31%.
-Again, in the aftermath of the 2014 elections trust in the EU rose up to 41%, but then it fell back to 32% in 2015.
-With regard to the parallel trend of trust in national institutions, we shall see that important differences arise at the country level when respondents are asked to express a comparative judgement on Europe vis-à-vis their home country 'moving in the right/wrong direction'.
+with 31%.
+Again, in the aftermath of the 2014 elections trust in the EU rose up to 37%, and then it fluctuates around this value.
+With regard to the parallel trend of trust in national institutions, it is notable that the EU fares systematically better than national institutions, but we shall see that important differences arise at the country level when respondents are asked to express a comparative judgement on Europe vis-à-vis their home country 'moving in the right/wrong direction'.

-The third question assesses optimism or pessimism for the future of the EU (QA22).
-Optimists plunged from 69% in 2006 to 48% in 2011 and regained ground up to 56% in 2014, to fall again to 53% in 2015.
+The third question assesses optimism or pessimism for the future of the EU (QA20).
+Optimists plunged from 69% in 2007 to 48% in 2011 and regained ground up to 56% in 2014, to fall again to 50% in 2016.

-Finally, let us look at the results of the question about the euro (QA15.1).
+Finally, let us look at the results of the question about the euro (QA17.1).
 As regards EZ residents, the barometer of attitudes towards the euro has remained fairly stable over time: between 60% and 70% of 'for' respondents, with only a slight decline during the crisis (62% in 2013).
 A well-known persistent feature of this questionnaire is that the EZ residents are more 'for', and less 'against', than the overall EU respondents (the difference is regularly around 10 points).
 An open issue is whether this attitude of the EZ residents is due to a truly positive judgement or rather to the fear that the break-up of the euro is impossible or worse than the present situation.

-Overall, while 2014 showed some positive signs, perhaps due to the electoral climate, the decline of pro-EU sentiments over the medium term has been substantial, confirming the perception that the 2014 elections took place at a historical low of EU popularity.
-The more marked worsening of opinions in 2012-13, and the new downturn in 2015, suggest that the economic crisis, and then the security-immigration crisis, have generated a loss of sympathy with, and confidence in, the EU.
-This also warns that the security-immigration crisis may now displace the economic dimension in the role of focal point in the public opinion's attitude towards further political integration.
+Overall, while 2014 showed some positive signs, perhaps due to the electoral climate, the decline of pro-EU sentiments over the medium term was substantial, confirming the perception that the 2014 elections took place at a historical low of EU popularity.
+The more marked worsening of opinions in 2012-2013, and the new downturn in 2015-2016, suggest that the economic crisis, and then the security-immigration crisis, have generated a loss of sympathy with, and confidence in, the EU.